timkellaway/itsnicethat-instafollow/README.md

 This app automatically follows the Instagrams of the latest artists on ***It's Nice That***, an art and design website.

 A small browser will launch, login with your provided details, and automatically do the work.
 You don't need to intervene - it's happy to do its thing.
-It'll close automatically when the process is done.

 ---------------------------------
 **NOTE THIS ONLY WORKS WITH CHROME**